NREL/resstock/measures/ResStockArguments/README.md

 **misc_plug_loads_other_frac_latent**

 Fraction of other residual plug loads' internal gains that are latent.
-If not provided, the OS-HPXML default (see [HPXML Plug Loads](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-plug-loads)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-plug-loads'>HPXML Plug Loads</a>) is used.

 - **Name:** ``misc_plug_loads_other_frac_latent``
 - **Type:** ``String``